Arkaraj/Tristan/README.md

 }
 ```

-- [ ] User can add details about themselves
+- [x] User can add details about themselves
 - [x] User should be able to create skills
-- [ ] User should be able to add/remove sills to their profile
+- [x] User should be able to add/remove sills to their profile
-- [ ] User should be able to create Projects
+- [x] User should be able to create Projects
-- [ ] User should be able to add/remove projects to their profile
+- [x] User should be able to add/remove projects to their profile

+Need help in populating in mongo-driver...

 ### Routes